TurnsCoffeeIntoScripts/jira-api-issue-resource/README.md

 parameters will be updated.
 For more specific see the [context usage](#Context-Usage) section.

 ## Contributing
 Anybody is welcome to contribute to this resource.
-You should checkout the develop `branch` and create your feature branch from there.
-Only pull-requests made to the `develop` branch will be looked at and eventually accepted.
-Once `develop` is stable and contains the desired feature a merge to `master` will be made and following that a release (tag, docker image).
+You should checkout the `master` branch and create your feature branch from there.
+Only pull-requests made to the `master` branch will be looked at and eventually accepted.
+Once `master` is stable and contains the desired feature a release (tag, docker image) will be made.

 For any questions or inquiries you can send an email at: [turns.coffee.into.scripts@gmail.com](mailto:turns.coffee.into.scripts@gmail.com)